-Functions and anatomy of the flexor hallucis longus muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the flexor hallucis longus muscle shown with 3D model animation.

 Hey there!
 Have you ever wondered what it takes to bend your big toe and try to crumble up a towel with it?
 You just need a small amount of patience and a great amount of interest in anatomy in order to find out more about this seemingly inconspicuous movement.

 The muscle allowing you to do this is the flexor hallucis longus, and in this tutorial, we'll learn all about its functions.
 You can see it now isolated for you on the screen.
 If you look closely at its location, you can see that the flexor hallucis longus is located quite deep at the back of your leg with several muscles covering it.
 Therefore, it shouldn't be a surprise to find out that it is part of the deep muscle group of the posterior compartment of the leg.
 The other group which is part of this compartment is the superficial group of muscles and they're the ones covering the flexor hallucis longus.

 Let's return to the flexor hallucis longus to find out more about it.
 You can see it again isolated on the screen in all its glory.
 To help you bend your big toe and allow you to perform the functions you'll hear about, the flexor hallucis longus needs a nerve supply.
 This muscle is innervated by the tibial nerve which you can see right now highlighted on your screen.
 The tibial nerve is one of the terminal branches of the longest nerve of the human body which is the sciatic nerve.
 It's always useful to note the root values of the nerve associated with the muscle we're learning – in this case, the root values of the tibial nerve, specifically, its muscular branches to the flexor hallucis longus – the S2 and S3.